Clinical Student Mental Health Service

 What if I am unsure whether I would qualify?

-We hope that these FAQs will help, but otherwise discuss this with the Clinical School.
+We hope that these FAQs will help, but otherwise discuss this with your Clinical DoS or the Clinical School.

 It some situations where you are unsure, it may be prudent to apply anyway, providing evidence, and let the panel decide.